Tx Backpack Setup

 For the First Generation NamimnoRC TX modules (No OLED), you will have to first Build the Backpack firmware.
 Once built, grab the

 Wait for a bit (~10s) after the message "Update Success!
-Rebooting..." appear before you power-cycle the module.
+Rebooting..." appears before you power-cycle the module.
 Your TX Backpack should now be ready.

 RadioMaster Zorro TX Backpack

 RadioMaster TX16S Backpack